studyingChristianity/symbols/*journal.md

 # Mon 12/1/2025: ナルシ族's Day 4 of New Life

 ## Learnings from Saturn x Neptune in Pisces
+* God's people, most of them being white, who discriminated the minorities were born controlled by their God.
+They were born less than human beings.
 * Religious marketing comes and goes.
 * God's people live only to get closer to their God.
 * It's God's people's mistake when they talk to others instead of talking to their God.